 I really wanted this to be a fun drink – the kind you could put a curly straw or umbrella into.
 So when it came time to design a cocktail around White Claws I wanted to highlight its light, bubbly, and playful nature.

 I chose to go with blue raspberry specifically because it was such a unique flavor growing up.
 This naturally led me to use raspberry White Claw, one of the most widely available flavors after lemon and lime.

 What I love about these types of White Claw cocktails is that they involve very few ingredients:

 - A Raspberry White Claw is the base of this cocktail.
-This is mostly just to make a play on the whole idea of “blue raspberry” as being something we associate with being blue in color.
+This is mostly just to make a play on the whole idea of “blue raspberry” as being something I associate with being blue in color.

 - Limes will add acidity to the rum cocktail and will balance out the other flavors in the drink.
 Ideally, use fresh lime juice for a stronger citrus flavor (rather than bottled lime juice).